onap/policy-drools-applications/README.md

-This source repository contains OpenECOMP Policy application code.
+This source repository contains ONAP Policy application code.
 The settings file only needs to support the standard Maven repositories (e.g. central = http://repo1.maven.org/maven2/), and any proxy settings needed in your environment.

 To build it using Maven 3, run: mvn clean install